Birth Control and Alcohol: Everything You Need to Know

 The majority of the women these days prefer pills as a method of contraception.
 If you’re on birth control pills & have a habit of drinking alcohol, then this is for you.

 So, without wasting any more time, here’s detailed information on birth control and alcohol.

 Does Alcohol Reduce The Effectiveness Of The Pill?

 Although alcohol never interacts with Birth Control Pills, the major concern lies in how you use the pills.

-The regular intake of pills maintains proper effectiveness of birth control while the skipped doses don’t.
+The regular intake of pills maintains the proper effectiveness of birth control while the skipped doses don’t.

-If the situation of missing the doses repeats and a sexual activity without any form of protection occurs, it can cause all the efforts of previous contraception schedule to trash.
+If the situation of missing the doses repeats and sexual activity without any form of protection occurs, it can cause all the efforts of the previous contraception schedule to trash.

 Compared to males, women get intoxicated more quickly as dehydrogenase (the alcohol defending enzyme) is less in their body.
 So, awareness of how much a woman drinks has a great role to play with contraception effectively.